Coalgebraic $K$-theory: Introduction

-Forthcoming work of the second author with Agarwal and Mehrle aims to define a coalgebraic analogue of the Dennis trace $K^c_n(C)\to \coHH_n(C)^*$ for all $n\geq 1$ that should also be compatible with the comparison maps.
-See \cref{Remark: HH vs coHH on k[[y]] and k[x]} for more details.
+The result above also suggests a definition for trace maps $K_n^c(C)\to \coHH_n(C)^*$ for all $n\geq 1$.
+Forthcoming work of the second author with Agarwal and Mehrle aims to further study these trace maps (see \cref{Rem: higher trace maps}).

 The use of a coalgebraic framework in algebraic $K$-theory has appeared before in the literature, in a different context.
-Recall the stable geometry of a space $X$ is captured by Waldhausen's $A$-theory, denoted $A(X)$, defined as the algebraic $K$-theory of the Waldhausen category formed by finitely dominated retractive spaces over $X$ \cite{waldy}.
+Recall that the stable geometry of a space $X$ is captured by Waldhausen's $A$-theory, denoted $A(X)$, defined as the algebraic $K$-theory of the Waldhausen category formed by finitely dominated retractive spaces over $X$ \cite{waldy}.
 For example, the $A$-theory of a smooth manifold $M$ is related to a space of stable $h$-cobordisms which contains information about the diffeomorphism group of $M$, via the stable parametrized $h$-cobordism theorem \cite{waldy, WBR}.
 When $X$ is connected, then $A(X)$ is equivalent to the algebraic $K$-theory of the ring $\SI \Omega X$.
 In \cite{HScomod}, Hess--Shipley provide a coalgebraic framework for variants of $A$-theory as algebraic $K$-theories determined by homotopically finite $X_+$-comodules in pointed spaces.
 Similarly, in \cite{perDoldKan}, the second author further proved that a rational variant of $A(X)$ is equivalent to the algebraic $K$-theory of comodules over the singular chain complex $C_*(X;\mathbb{Q})$ that are perfect differential graded chain complexes.
 These algebraic $K$-theories of comodules, arising out of $A$-theory, more closely resemble coalgebraic versions of classical $G$-theories rather than the coalgebraic $K$-theory $K^c$ discussed above.

-Given a field $k$ and a $k$-algebra $A$, the algebraic $K$-theory of $A$ has a closely related theory denoted $G^k(A)$ that studies $A$-modules that are finite dimensional as vector spaces.
-In other words, $G^k(A)$ is the $K$-theory of finite dimensional representations of $A$.
+Given a field $k$ and a $k$-algebra $A$, the $G$-theory of $A$, denoted $G^k(A)$, is closely related to the algebraic $K$-theory of $A$, but based on $A$-modules that are finite-dimensional as $k$-vector spaces.
+More explicitly, $G^k(A)$ is the $K$-theory of finite-dimensional representations of $A$.
 In \cite{cotrace}, the second author and Klanderman define an analogous $G$-theory for a $k$-coalgebra $C$, that we denote here $G^c(C)$, determined by $C$-comodules that are finite dimensional as vector spaces.
 We show in this paper how this coalgebraic $G$-theory is related to the classical $G^k$-theory recalled above.

 \begin{introtheorem}[\cref{corollary: equivalence G(A)=G(A^*)}] Let $k$ be a field and $A$ a $k$-algebra.
 There exists an equivalence of algebraic $K$-theory spectra:

 It is an equivalence of ring spectra if $A$ is a bialgebra, and an equivalence of commutative ring spectra if $A$ is a cocommutative bialgebra. \end{introtheorem}